Skyshader77/Lacryma-Hydra/chapter12.typ

 Her fingers touched the softest silk, the brightest rose, the warmest feathers.
 Nix could feel her own face turn green.
 It was never fair.

-She found the object of her desires: this long flowing gown with a mantle of gold binding the neckline.
-A crimson cape embroidered with the Medean phoenix extended from the back of the outfit.
-Livia had only worn the attire once during her engagement to Domitian.
-Why even bother commissioning the dress if you only wore it a single time?

-_The purple born and their eccentricities_ thought Nix.
+She found the object of her desires: a flowing gown of crimson and black that made one look like they were carved out of obsidian and blood.
+The finest silk from the Unknown World constituted the delicate fabric.
+Livia's scent lingered on the cloth, this crown of honey-sweet rose that blessed its wearer with an exotic journey of jasmine, saffron and roses.
+Only one woman in the Known World could wear this scent: the Medean Empress.

-She removed her handmaiden clothes and put on the gown, delighting in its tender fabric.
+She removed her handmaiden clothes and put on Livia's undergarments.
+The  red and black gown came next.
+She delighted in its tender fabric, knowing that the cloth conveyed both nobility and peril.

 Before her stood a girl who dreamed to become a princess.
 For this one night, Nix would grant that girl's wishes.

 Sitting in front of Livia's mirror, Nix combed her hair in the exact same manner as Livia.
-The princess' armada of perfume bottles tempted her.
-Yet the flagrance that interested her was the ornate bottle shaped like a dragon.
-Only one woman in the Known World could possess that scent, one that commanded authority.
-Foreign dignitaries would be in awe of smelling such a perfume that seemed to transcend human senses.
-Nix would put two droplets on her neck.
+The princess' legions of cosmetics tempted her.
+Her hands could not resist.
+She brushed her face.
+The princess' face was meant as beauty honed into weaponry, a destabilizing force that was meant to ease unmasking its beholders.
+Nix applied a crimson shadow underneath her eyes.
+Her lips were painted as red as Vyrmogothian wine.

 And at last came the princess' crown, this diadem encrusted with the now exiled empress Thessaly's jewels.
 Nix knew the rubies adorning the crown would suit her head.
 Her hands deposited the ornament on herself.
+The crown framed her brown eyes.
+It was all natural as if she had always been destined to rest atop her head.

 _Why can't it all be mine?_ thought Nix.